apache/spark/docs/running-on-mesos.md

 Alternatively, you can also install Spark in the same location in all the Mesos slaves, and configure `spark.mesos.executor.home` (defaults to SPARK_HOME) to point to that location.

+## Authenticating to Mesos

+When Mesos Framework authentication is enabled it is necessary to provide a principal and secret by which to authenticate Spark to Mesos.
+Each Spark job will register with Mesos as a separate framework.

+Depending on your deployment environment you may wish to create a single set of framework credentials that are shared across all users or create framework credentials for each user.
+Creating and managing framework credentials should be done following the Mesos [Authentication documentation](http://mesos.apache.org/documentation/latest/authentication/).

+Framework credentials may be specified in a variety of ways depending on your deployment environment and security requirements.
+The most simple way is to specify the `spark.mesos.principal` and `spark.mesos.secret` values directly in your Spark configuration.
+Alternatively you may specify these values indirectly by instead specifying `spark.mesos.principal.file` and `spark.mesos.secret.file`, these settings point to files containing the principal and secret.
+Combined with appropriate file ownership and mode/ACLs this provides a more secure way to specify these credentials.

+Additionally if you prefer to use environment variables you can specify all of the above via environment variables instead, the environment variable names are simply the configuration settings uppercased with `.` replaced with `_` e.g. `SPARK_MESOS_PRINCIPAL`.
+Please note that if you specify multiple ways to obtain the credentials the direct specifications are used in preference to the indirect specifications.

 ## Uploading Spark Package

 When Mesos runs a task on a Mesos slave for the first time, that slave must have a Spark binary